 Law FAQ: My neighbor’s tree hangs over the property line.
 Do I have the right to cut back the branches?

 Yes.
-The Tennessee Supreme Court made clear in 2002 that you definitely have the right to cut away any branches or vegetation to the extent it hangs over onto your property.
+The Tennessee Supreme Court made it clear in 2002 that you definitely have the right to cut away any branches or vegetation to the extent it hangs over onto your property.
 In other words, you may cut branches up to the property line; however, you may not cut over into your neighbor’s property.

 The case is Lane v.
 W.J.
 Curry & Sons, 92 S.W.3d 355 (Tenn.
 2002).